nosnoc/nosnoc/README.md

 # NOSNOC
-**NOSNOC** is an open-source software package for NOnSmooth Numerical Optimal Control.
+**NOSNOC** is an open-source `MATLAB` software package for NOnSmooth Numerical Optimal Control.

-You can use **NOSNOC**  from `MATLAB` or `python`.
+The `Python` package `nosnoc_py` with similar functionality is available as well.

 ## General
 **NOSNOC** is a tool for numerically solving optimal control problems with nonsmooth dynamical systems with switches and/or state jumps.
 It supports:

 1. Automatic discretization via the FESD method - high accuracy and correct sensitivities.
 Note that classical time-stepping methods only have first-order accuracy and wrong sensitivities even when they appear to be differentiable.

 2. Automatic reformulations of systems with state jumps (e.g. contact problems) via time-freezing into Filippov systems/PSS.